ton-society/grants-and-bounties/README.md

 We truly appreciate our community contributors.
 As a token of our gratitude, bounty program contributors receive a spot in the [**Hall of Fame**](/bounties/HALL_OF_FAME.md) and an exclusive TON Footsteps SBT.

-The name **TON Footsteps** for the honorable SBT inherits from the historical name of our bounty program, TON Footsteps.
-We call these community contributions "Footsteps" because they are small steps in the grand journey of our great TON Ecosystem.
+There is a big history behind our bounties program. **TON Footsteps** title for the honorable SBT is inherited from the historical name of our bounties program - TON Footsteps.
+We were used to  call those community contributions "Footsteps" as they are actually small steps on a big journey of our great TON Ecosystem.
 Don't miss your chance to become part of this history!